-For the year ended 30 June 2023 the HPI Group paid an interim distribution of 9.2 cents per stapled security for the half year ended 31 December 2022 and has declared a final income distribution of 9.4 cents per stapled security.
-This has resulted in a provision of \$18.2 million being recognised at 30 June 2023 (20 June 2022: \$19.9 million) to be paid on 1 September 2023.
-The aggregate distribution comprises of 18.6 cents per security (2022: 20.5 cents per security) from trading operations.
-No provisions for or payments of dividends from the trading operations of the Company have been made during the year (2022: nil).
+For the year ended 30 June 2024 the HPI Group paid an interim distribution of 9.5 cents per stapled security for the half year ended 31 December 2023.
+In addition a final distribution of 9.5 cents per stapled security will be paid on 6 September 2024.
+The aggregate distribution comprises of 19.0 cents per security from trading operations.
+No provisions for or payments of dividends from the trading operations of the Company have been made during the year (2023: nil).